 Results 1–10 of 12 for "Review"X related to "American Psychological Association..."
-Refine Your Search Refine Your Search TopicChildren (3)Parenting (2)Bullying (1)Death & dying (1) 4 more... [+] Lesbian, gay, bisexual, transgender (1)Sex (1)Teens (1)Therapy (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (2)Author/ContributorBishop-Towle, Wandajune (1)Cushman, Philip (1)Devinney, Helen (1)Downing, David L. (1)Hall, Jane (1)Harris, Judith (1) 4 more... [+] Kenner, Jane (1)Lewis, J. Scott (1)Ruth, Richard (1)Stafford, Mark (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Resist?
+Refine Your Search Refine Your Search TopicChildren (3)Parenting (2)Bullying (1)Death & dying (1)Lesbian, gay, bisexual, transgender (1) 4 more... [+] Race (1)Sex (1)Teens (1)Therapy (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (2)Author/ContributorBishop-Towle, Wandajune (1)Cushman, Philip (1)Devinney, Helen (1)Downing, David L. (1)Hall, Jane (1) 5 more... [+] Harris, Judith (1)Kenner, Jane (1)Lewis, J. Scott (1)Ruth, Richard (1)Stafford, Mark (1)Hide details Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
 Review 2.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)3.The Spinoza Problem: A Novel (Book Review)Irvin Yalom's novel "The Spinoza Problem" is reviewed by J. Scott Lewis.Review (January 2012)4.The Narcissistic/Borderline Couple: A Psychoanalytic Perspective on Marital Treatment (Book Review)In this original edition of her wonderfully insightful book, Dr. Joan Lachkar presents both a groundbreaking overview of psychoanalytic theory and an overview of the drama that occurs when two pathologies meet and marry.Review 5.The Brain That Changes Itself: Stories of Personal Triumph From the Frontiers of Science (Book Review)Doidge takes the reader by the hand and carefully explains that the brain can and does change throughout life.
 Contrary to the original belief that after childhood the brain begins a long process of decline, he shows us that our brains have the remarkable power to grow, change, overcome disabilities, learn, recover, and alter the very culture that has the potential to deeply affect human nature.
 Review (January 2011)6.Sensuality and Sexuality Across the Divide of Shame (Book Review)Mace, Moorey, and Roberts are British psychiatrists who have assembled diverse authors to illuminate and critique the state of thinking about empirically validated treatments (EVTs).
 The collection of essays under review is a critique: the contributors are less interested in weighing the inventory of what we know and are much more interested in puzzling over what it is we are thinking about.
-Review (January 2011)7.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 8.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 9.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.
-Review 10.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Review"X related to "American Psychological Association..."
+Review (January 2011)7.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 8.The Collapse of the Self and its Therapeutic Restoration (Book Review)David Downing's review describes this book, which is organized into three related progressive dialogues, as one that is bound to become an important touchstone for those interested in theory as well as clinical practice.Review 9.The Myth of Race (Book Review)This book looks at the lack of biological evidence for race, as well as the manifestations and impact of the concept of race in a changing culture.
+Review 10.The Supervisory Relationship: A Contemporary Psychodynamic Approach (Book Review)Invites supervisors and clinical consultants to examine their theoretical positions on the supervisory process and consider their technique.
+They encourage readers to challenge their underlying assumptions about the task and process of supervision and consultation.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Review"X related to "American Psychological Association..."